Local Planning Applications

-The Old Gaol (ref.P20/V0076/LB): there is a proposal to turn an empty unit behind 27 Bridge St (the former Abingdon Bridge building) into a dentist’s surgery.
-We have not objected to this, but have asked the VWHDC to ensure that the developers are not allowed to damage the visual appearance of the building from on or across the river (at present it is an attractive glass-fronted building).
-We have also asked for assurances that the arrangements for public access along the riverside path to the garden will be maintained; many of our members will remember that these were secured after extensive community pressure as part of the original planning approval for the Old Gaol conversion.
+The Old Gaol (ref.P20/V0076/LB): approval has been given proposal to turn an empty unit behind 27 Bridge St (the former Abingdon Bridge building) into a dentist’s surgery.
+We did not object to the application, but asked the VWHDC to ensure that the developers are not allowed to damage the visual appearance of the building from on or across the river (at present it is an attractive glass-fronted building).
+We also asked for assurances that the arrangements for public access along the riverside path to the garden will be maintained; many will remember that these were secured after extensive community pressure as part of the original planning approval for the Old Gaol conversion.
 Both of these have been incorporated into the conditions of the approval.

 While looking into this application we also enquired about the proposed Café/Bar in the original Old Gaol building: we were concerned that work on it had been stopped for many months.
-We have been given assurances that the problems leading to the delay have now been resolved, work should start again soon and it will be open later this year; however there are no signs of activity, presumably because of Covid-19.
+We were given assurances that the problems leading to the delay had been resolved, work should start again soon and it would be open later this year; however there are no signs of activity, presumably because of Covid-19.
 We are also worried that unless a restaurant tenant can be found for the vacant space at 27 Bridge Street, a proposal may come forward for an alternative use and that would mean that, apart from Costa, none of the main Bridge Street frontage would contribute to town vitality.
 We will be keeping a close eye on that.